 “The state agencies involved have determined on two occasions now that the site does not pose a risk to human health or the environment,” Cohen said.
-“The property can be developed in a matter that is safe to current and future neighboring property owners, as well as the site workers involved in the construction activity, and the future employees and users of the property.”
+“The property can be developed in a matter that is safe to current and future neighboring property owners, as well as the site workers involved in the construction activity, and the future employees and users of the property.” (did they specify which State agencies?)

-Issues due to transportation was addressed by Patrick Lenehan, director of transportation at VHB’s Long Island office.
+Issues due to transportation were addressed by Patrick Lenehan, director of transportation at VHB’s Long Island office.
 A traffic impact study was done to evaluate potential impact of transportation of the proposed Amazon site.
 The Town’s Department of Environmental Resources, the Town’s professional traffic engineer review consultant, the Nassau County Department of Public Works, and the New York State Department of Transportation reviewed the study.
-The study incorporates existing and future traffic conditions.
+The study incorporated existing and future traffic conditions.

-Lenehan assured this site will not generate a significant amount of traffic during peak periods, being that the vans will be leaving the site late in the morning around 10 a.m. and 11 a.m. and will be returning in the later evening sometime around 8 p.m. and 9 p.m.
+Lenehan assured this site will not generate a significant amount of traffic during peak periods, being that the vans will be leaving the site late in the morning between 10 a.m. and 11 a.m. and will be returning in the later evening sometime between 8 p.m. and 9 p.m.

 “Based on our detailed study, it is my professional opinion that the approval and operation of the site as proposed will not result in any significant negative impacts on traffic conditions,” Lenehan told the Board.

-The next Planning Advisory Board meeting will be on January 20 at 7 p.m.
+The next Planning Advisory Board meeting will be on January 20 at 7 p.m at (specify location)